MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/script_on_read_mapping.md

 NCPU=$1

 ```
-First, it uses a for loop in bash to loop through the list of fastq files to map to the reference genome:
+First, it uses a for loop in bash to loop through the list of `.fastq` files to map to the reference genome:
 ```bash
 for file in $(ls -1 "$DATAFOLDER"/*.fq.gz)
 do